trekhleb/self-parking-car-evolution/README.md

 npm run start
 ```

-The web-site will be available on `http://localhost:3000/self-parking-car-evolution`.
+The website will be available on `http://localhost:3000/self-parking-car-evolution`.

 **Hints:**